microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-03.md

 **NOTE:** This challenge is intended to build upon the previous 2 challenges, and you should try to reuse content wherever possible

+**Create a data pipeline for the [Dimension].[City] table considering logic above.
+See Tips for Hints**

 ![The Solution diagram is described in the text following this diagram.](../Coach/images/Challenge3.png)

 ## Success Criteria

-- Create a data pipeline for the [Dimension].[City] table considering logic above.
-See Tips for Hints
-- Test your new Synapse Pipeline.
-You can execute your pipeline by clicking on "Debug" or adding a Trigger in the design UI.
-If done correctly, the 11 new records loaded into the City data should have been loaded into the [Dimension].[City] table in the Azure Synapse Analytics DW.
+- Confirm 11 new records loaded into the City data file have been loaded into the [Dimension].[City] table in the Azure Synapse Analytics.

 ## Learning Resources